tomas7770/chimp-gb/README.md

 ## Usage

+Open ChimpGB and use the built-in GUI to load a ROM file.

-Run ChimpGB from the command line:
+ChimpGB can also be run from the command line:

 ```
-ChimpGB <rom file> [-debug]
+ChimpGB [<rom file>] [-debug]
 ```

-`<rom file>` is the path to a valid Game Boy ROM. `-debug` is an optional parameter that prints executed CPU opcodes to stdout.
+`<rom file>` is the path to a valid Game Boy ROM.
+If not provided, no ROM will be loaded at startup.

+`-debug` is an optional parameter that prints executed CPU opcodes to stdout.

 ## Default controls